Archive for September 1940

 Saturday 14 September 1940

 Hitler postpones the German invasion until September 17th.
 Fighter-bomber attacks during the afternoon on London.
 Night: Reduced activity but main attacks against London.
 Weather: Showers and local thunder.
 Cloud in the Straits, Channel and Thames Estuary.
-Main Activity: The main German target for the 14th was again London and throughout the morning reconnaissance aircraft probed […]
+Enemy Action by Day Showers and local thunder moved across southern England on 14 September, with cloud lingering over […]

 Read more